Stonehenge Mystery Solved, Scientists Claim: Giant Stones Moved On Ancient 'Highway' From Wales To Salisbury

-As thousands of modern-day pagans, Wiccans, history buffs and just plain tourists gathered on England’s Salisbury Plain to celebrate the summer solstice at the ancient monument of Stonehenge on June 21, as the BBC covered, a pair of British scientists were saying that they have finally solved one of the most enduring puzzles surrounding the mystical site — how did the prehistoric builders of Stonehenge transport the massive stones to Salisbury, more than 5,000 years ago?
+Thousands of modern-day pagans, Wiccans, history buffs, and just plain tourists gathered on England’s Salisbury Plain to celebrate the summer solstice at the ancient monument of Stonehenge on June 21, as the BBC covered.
+A pair of British scientists are saying that they have finally solved one of the most enduring puzzles surrounding the mystical site: how did the prehistoric builders of Stonehenge transport the massive stones to Salisbury, more than 5,000 years ago?

-Publishing their research in the academic journal Antiquity, Richard Bevins of the Museum of Wales and Rob Ixer of the University of Leicester say that they have identified a network of ancient “highways” consisting of both roads and rivers leading from Wales to the Stonehenge site.
-The stone age construction workers placed the stones on rollers and using animals to haul them — including the massive, 12,000-pound monolith known as the “Altar Stone” — from the Senni Beds in Wales and other newly identified locations, to the Stonehenge site more than 100 miles away, the scientists say.
+Publishing their research in the academic journal Antiquity, Richard Bevins of the Museum of Wales, and Rob Ixer of the University of Leicester say that they have identified a network of ancient “highways” consisting of both roads and rivers leading from Wales to the Stonehenge site.
+The stone age construction workers placed the stones on rollers and used animals to haul them.
+This includes the massive, 12,000-pound monolith known as the “Altar Stone.”
+The stones were moved from the Senni Beds in Wales and other newly identified locations, to the Stonehenge site more than 100 miles away, the scientists say.

 For the last 95 years, the widely accepted theory has been the one proposed by geologist Herbert Henry Thomas, who identified a site at Carn Menyn in Pembrokeshire, Wales, as the source of the stones and said that the ancient builders must have transported the stones largely over the sea, as HuffPo UK recounted in an article about Stonehenge theories from 2014.